thecodingmachine/symfony-vuejs/src/api/README.md

 #### Comments

 Comments should only be added if a piece of code is not clear enough.
-Most of the time, using explicit class/function/exception names is the way to go.
+**Most of the time, using explicit class/function/exception names should be enough.**

 Anyway, comments have to start with an uppercase and end with a punctuation.